Roseola infantum is an infection caused by a type of herpes virus. It typically affects babies and toddlers.

 Other names for this health issue are sixth disease, exanthema subitum, or just “roseola.”

-Below, we describe how to identify roseola and how to tell the difference between it and measles.
-We also look into whether treatment is necessary.
+This article summarizes how to identify roseola and how to tell the difference between this illness and measles.
+It also examines whether treatment is necessary.

 Roseola usually affects toddlers and babies under